 In his spare time, Skylar enjoys video gaming, obstacle/mud racing, and helping out with his wife’s homeless outreach, B-more Gal’s Mission.
 He’s also a huge Orioles fan, and enjoys watching Ninja Warrior and men’s and women’s singles tennis.

-Chuck Melton joined MainSpring in 2006 and has over 12 years of application development experience.
-Initially an application developer then project manager, Chuck is now a business development manager at MainSpring.
-Chuck consults prospects on their custom development project ideas and helps them realize their goals.
+Chuck Melton joined MainSpring in 2006 and has over 15 years of application development experience.
+Initially an application developer then project manager for many years, Chuck is now a business development manager at MainSpring.
+Chuck consults with clients on their custom development project ideas and helps them realize their goals.
 His broad experience with business processes allows him to provide input and insights clients need to ensure a successful development project.

 Prior to joining MainSpring, Chuck spent several years as a support contractor for FileMaker Inc., and Apple Computer.
 Chuck is a die-hard Ravens and Orioles fan, and spends his free time attending live music events, woodworking and cooking.